galcivar/module_07/README.md

-# Housing Rental Analysis for San Francisco
+# ETF Analyzer
-### Task
+### Instructions:

-Using data visualization skills, including aggregation, interactive visualizations, and geospatial analysis, to find properties in the San Francisco market that are viable investment opportunities.
+Use this notebook to complete your analysis of a fintech ETF that consists of four stocks: GOST, GS, PYPL, and SQ.
+Each stock has its own table in the etf.db database, which the Starter_Code folder also contains.

+Analyze the daily returns of the ETF stocks both individually and as a whole.
+Then deploy the visualizations to a web application by using the Voilà library.

+The detailed instructions are divided into the following parts:

+Analyze a single asset in the ETF

+Optimize data access with Advanced SQL queries

+Analyze the ETF portfolio

+Deploy the notebook as a web application

 ---

 ## Installation Guide
-1. Clone this project using git with the following command: `git clone git@github.com:galcivar/module_06.git`
+1. Clone this project using git with the following command: `git clone git@github.com:galcivar/module_07.git`
 2. Install Python you should follow this instructions depending on you OS: https://realpython.com/installing-python/

 ---

 ## Usage
-You can use this program by navigating to the folder of the project (where app.py is) and run:
+You can use this program by navigating to the folder of the project and run:
-`jupiter lab` then open the `san_francisco_housing.ipynb` file in Jupiter Lab
+`voila etf_analyzer.ipynb` file in the terminal

 ---